AwalaApp/specs/rs000-core.md

 This is a protocol that establishes a _Parcel Delivery Connection_ (PDC) between an endpoint and a gateway, with the primary purpose of exchanging parcels bidirectionally.

 The node delivering a parcel MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the parcel is safely stored -- Consequently, if the parcel is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).

+Gateways MUST override any previously queued parcel with the same id.
+Endpoints can use this to replace stale messages in the same relay -- For example, an application sending a message to replace the user's email address could use this to discard any previous message to replace this value.

 Each binding MUST support _internal_ or _external_ PDCs, or both.